 by Sonia Corrêa*

-Since our reports of early 2015, SPW has been linking developments ate play in the abortion debate to the on-going Brazilian political and economic crisis (see below).
-On April 17th, 2016, this crisis reached an initial point of culmination when the House of Representatives voted for and approved the admissibility of the impeachment of President Dilma Rousseff.
+Since early 2015, SPW has been linking developments at play in the abortion debate to the on-going Brazilian political and economic crisis.
+On April 17th, 2016, this crisis reached a point of culmination when the House of Representatives voted for and approved the admissibility of the impeachment of President Dilma Rousseff.

-The grotesque imagery of the House Plenary session and the pitiful quality of the arguments that were employed there (and which then rapidly spread over front pages and screens) took both Brazilians and foreigners by surprise.
-For example, the article regarding the vote published by the usually sober German magazine Der Spiegel was entitled “An Insurrection of Hypocrites” As was the case with other organs of the international press, Der Spiegel expressed concern with regards to the tone of the congressional debates and the many vote declarations made in the name of god, religion and family.
+The grotesque imagery of the House Plenary session and the pitiful quality of the arguments then employed took both Brazilians and foreigners by surprise.
+For example, the article on the voting published by the usually sober German magazine Der Spiegel was entitled “An Insurrection of Hypocrites”.
+As it was also the case with other vehicles of the international press, Der Spiegel expressed concerns with regards to the tone of the congressional debates and the many vote declarations made in the name of god, religion and family.
 The lowest moment of the very long session occurred when MP Jair Bolsonaro — one of the most virulent anti-sexual and reproductive rights voices in parliament – dedicated his vote to an infamous torturer of the dictatorship period, when declaring his support for the impeachment of a female president who has herself been tortured.

-I am revolving this past layers, to suggest that the hard and painful trajectory of the legislative debates on abortion and sexuality – which have become increasingly difficult over the last ten years – were the precursors – or even the predictors- of the extremely divided, authoritarian and sectarian politics currently trampling Brazilian democracy.
+I am revolving this past layers in order to suggest that the hard and painful trajectory of the legislative debates on abortion and sexuality – which have become increasingly difficult over the last ten years- were the precursors or even the predictors of the extremely divided, authoritarian and sectarian politics currently trampling Brazilian democracy.
 Unfortunately, renowned political scientists, the investigative media, op-ed writers and international observers have failed to grasp how these somber forces were breeding in these corners of Brazilian society, probably because the topics we we engaged with are e seen as marginal to the “politics that really matter. ”